Eyelid Surgery

 In fact, the eye area offers the opportunity for highest level of aesthetic improvement as compared to other areas of face.
 The technical term for eyelid surgery is blepharoplasty.

-Define your Goals in Advance
+Define Your Goals in Advance

-You should define your desired goals in consultation with your plastic surgeon.
-Your plastic surgeon will be able to guide you to more realistic goals with the most appropriate surgery or other interventions as required.
 While you can get a good idea of what the eyelid surgery can do by going through before and after photographs of previous eyelid surgeries done by your plastic surgeon, you shouldn’t rely on these photographs alone to make your decision because goals as well as results can be markedly different in different patients.

 Although individual preferences and requirements vary, there are some common problems for which eyelid surgery is most commonly done.
 Eyelid bags are due to prominence and protrusion against skin of three small fat pockets under eyes.
 They can be corrected by standard blepharoplasty surgery.

 A little lower than the area for eyelid bags is the place for malar bags or festoons.
 They are due to collection of fluids and associated swelling of tissues.
 They are more difficult to treat.
-A blepharplast or face lift will not correct them.
+A blepharplast or facelift will not correct them.
 In fact they may become more apparent and may be noticed for the first time after a blepharoplasty surgery because removal of puffiness of lower eyelid can make them prominent.
 These malar bags are treated by blepharoplasty with malar extension with tear trough implant or lipo injection.

 Epicanthal folds are most common in Asian eyes and constitute a small tissue fold around nasal corner of eye.
 They may occur in other races also.
 They are usually corrected by epicanthoplasty.
 Another feature of Asian eyes is lack of crease in upper eyelid.
 Even when the crease is present it is 7 mm above lashline as compared to an average of 11 mm for Caucasians.
 These features give eyes a” bedroom eyes” look.
 This single eyelid or bedroom eyes look is treated by double eyelid surgery also known as Asian blepharoplasty.

-What preparation is done before Eyelid Surgery?
+What Preparation is Done Before Eyelid Surgery?

-You will be seen and examined by plastic surgeon before actual eyelid surgery.
-He will evaluate your general health and any special risk factors.
-Some lab tests may be ordered.
 Photographs may be taken for record, medico legal and post surgery comparison purposes.
 You should discuss likely outcome of surgery, type of anesthesia and any potential risks and complications with your plastic surgeon at this time.

 The Day of Surgery

-Blepharoplasty is often performed under local anesthesia .You will most probably be awake but a light sedative may be used to calm you down.
-Sometimes general anesthesia may be necessary.
 The surgeon makes incision on eyelids.
 These incisions are usually along the crease lines of eyelids so that the scar should not become prominent.
 Excess skin, muscle and fat are removed and skin is closed with sutures.

 Following eyelid surgery your eyes will likely be covered with bandages.
 You will be given lubricant drops for use in eyes and oral medications which will combat pain and discomfort.
 You should avoid contact lenses, make up, alcohol and television for several days after surgery.